|

 stopping along the way and setting up colorful tepees and camps at key environmental

-locations as "environmental schools" to promote indigenous peoples' environmental
+locations as "environmental schools" to promote native people's environmental

 awareness.